mckennapsean/dissertation/content/02-background.md

 ![
   Design innovation process model.
-  Kumar presents this model with seven modes [@Kumar2012] and a highlighted design process which again shows the importance of capturing nonlinearity for design.
+  Kumar presents this model with seven modes [@Kumar2012] and a highlighted design process that again shows the importance of capturing nonlinearity for design.
 This model's concept motivated the representation of the design activity framework, to embrace creative process models by steering away from a linear or cyclic diagram.